FlightRadar24 Vs Plane Finder, Flight Tracking iPhone Apps

-I downloaded 2 Aircraft Tracking iPhone Apps which allows you to track the position, height, speed, Squawk Code, Aircraft type, heading, source, destination and Aircraft Registration, plus much more.
+A few years ago when I got my first iPhone, I downloaded two Aircraft Tracking iPhone Apps.
+These flight tracking apps were FlightRadar24 and Plane Finder.
+The smartphone air traffic apps allow you to track the position, height, speed, Squawk Code, Aircraft type, heading, source, destination and Aircraft Registration, plus much more.

-So Which one is better, FlightRadar24 or PlaneFinder (Harry Hill would normally do ‘FIGHT’ at this point but I’m going to look at the 2 apps and do a proper review…In no particular order)
+So, back to the flight tracking apps.
+Which one is better, FlightRadar24 or PlaneFinder?
+I am going to look at the 2 apps and do a proper review…in no particular order.

-This was the first app I downloaded.
-The main features were full flight tracking plus visual tracking where you could hold the iPhone camera up to the sky where there was an aircraft and it would point to it with identification.
-The Augmented Reality makes it possible to point the camera to the sky and view aircraft information and all the details regarding air traffic over you.
+The FlightRadar24 system was the first flight tracking app I downloaded.
+The main features of FlightRadar24 were full flight tracking plus visual tracking where you could hold the iPhone camera up to the sky where there was an aircraft and it would point to it with identification using augmented reality.
+At the time this was very new to smartphone technology but the Augmented Reality system makes it possible to point the camera to the sky and view aircraft information and all the details regarding air traffic over you.

-I downloaded this app just as a comparison as this one showed actual photos of the aircraft in question and also allowed for sharing of the spotted aircraft on Facebook etc.
+I downloaded the Planefinder app just as a comparison as this one showed actual photos of the aircraft in question and also allowed for sharing of the spotted aircraft on Facebook etc.

 How do these iPhone Aircraft Tracking Apps Work?